alosdiallo/Whiskey-Tracker/README.txt

-To load the site make sure you have an http server running then navigate to: http://127.0.0.1:8000/ If you have python and want to start up server: python -m SimpleHTTPServer Deleting the whole db command: new PouchDB('whiskeyLibrary').destroy()
+To load the site make sure you have an http server running then navigate to: http://127.0.0.1:8000/ If you have python and want to start up server: python -m SimpleHTTPServer Deleting the whole db command: new PouchDB('whiskeyLibrary').destroy() The GIT repository for the site is: https://github.com/alosdiallo/Whiskey-Tracker

 ***Plotting***
 I used Google Chart APi to help with the plotting of data.
 I found this easier to use than D3.